piranha/opster/docs/index.rst

 What's nice
 -----------

-- Opster is a `single file`_, which means that you can easily include it with your application
+- Opster is a `single file`_, which means that you can easily include it in your application
 - When you've decorated function as command, you can continue to use it as usual Python function.